FortinetCloudCSE/fortiweb-security-foundations-201/content/03chapter/01Task1/index.md

 1. Log into Kali linux: ```https://{{Kali IP}}:8443```

 2. To avoid any DNS problems during this workshop, we'll create a static hosts file entry on the Kali Box to resolve our FortiAppSec Cloud protected application
-   - Open the terminal emulator by clicking on the black box at the bottom of the Kali Home screen.
+   - Open the terminal emulator by clicking on the terminal icon located at the top left Kali Home screen.
 At the prompt, type:

     ```sh
-    bash
     sudo nano /etc/hosts
     ```